Frequent Flyer Benefits

 - You must be prepared to show your boarding pass or itinerary showing travel in First or Business class on the international long haul flight, in order to access the lounge before your international short haul or domestic flight.

 - First and Business Class customers who do not hold Emerald or Sapphire tier status are not eligible to access American Airlines lounges when traveling on solely domestic flights within the U.S. or between the U.S. and Canada, Mexico [except Mexico City], the Bahamas, Bermuda and the Caribbean) other than the exception listed below:

-- Customers traveling in First or Business class on U.S. transcontinental flights between New York and Los Angeles, New York and San Francisco, and Miami and Los Angeles are eligible for lounge access.
+- Customers traveling in First or Business class on U.S. transcontinental flights between New York and Los Angeles, New York and San Francisco are eligible for lounge access.